John Avlon: Books

 In 2010, Avlon published Wingnuts: How the Lunatic Fringe is Hijacking America about the evolution of fringe political movements and their inroads into mainstream American politics.

 In 2011, Avlon co-edited the anthology Deadline Artists: America's Greatest Newspaper Columns with Jesse Angelo and Errol Louis.
 The book earned a starred review from Publishers Weekly prior to publication.
 The trio edited and published a sequel in 2012, Deadline Artists 2: Scandals, Tragedies and Triumphs.

 In 2017, Avlon published Washington's Farewell: The Founding Father's Warning to Future Generations.

 In April 2018, it was announced that Avlon was working on a book on Lincoln planned for release in 2020, focusing on the final five weeks of Lincoln's life.

 Avlon's book titled Lincoln and the Fight for Peace was released in February 2021.
 The New York Times reviewed the book, writing "These are not unfamiliar tales to students of Lincoln, but Avlon makes the retelling affecting and powerful.
 At the same time, Avlon plays down the highly ideological Lincoln."
+Vanity Fair included the book in its list of the "39 Best Books of 2022," highlighting Avlon’s account of Abraham Lincoln's plan for peace after the Civil War.

+Podcasting

+Avlon joined The Bulwark as a podcast host, launching How to Fix It with John Avlon, a weekly show focused on policy discussions and potential solutions to political issues.
+He has also hosted interviews for The Bulwark, including a conversation with biographer Walter Isaacson at the 2025 Texas Tribune Festival.